What is make a smile lottery?

 Can I buy a single, one-off ticket?

 Yes!
 We offer single tickets into the weekly draw.
 They are a fantastic option if you want to increase your chances as the rollover gets high or have a flutter without any commitment.
 They cost £1 per entry and go to support your chosen cause.
-Tickets must be purchased before 11am Friday for guaranteed entry into the weekly draw.
+Tickets must be purchased before Friday morning for guaranteed entry into the weekly draw.
+Please check the countdown on the website for specific cut off.
 If you purchase after this time, you will be entered into the following draw.

 Can I split my membership over several causes?